memgraph/docs/docs/reference-guide/backup.md

-1. Start an instance by adding a `-v ~/snapshots:/var/lib/memgraph/snapshots` flag to the `docker run` command, where the `~/snapshots` represents a path to the local backed-up directory, for example:
+1. Start an instance by adding a `-v ~/snapshots:/var/lib/memgraph/snapshots` flag to the `docker run` command, where the `~/snapshots` represents a path to the local directory with the back-up snapshot, for example:

     ```
     docker run -p 7687:7687 -p 7444:7444 -v ~/snapshots:/var/lib/memgraph/snapshots memgraph/memgraph